marvhock/marvhock/content/blog/hello-world.md

 Topics will mainly be about web development and related subjects.

-If you are interested in the source code of this site, [check it out on github](https://github.com/marvhock/marvhock).
+You may want to check out the [source code of this site](https://github.com/marvhock/marvhock) 🧐.